TypeScript: baseline, not an option

 2 errors — caught at compile time, not in production

 We enforce strict mode across every project: noImplicitAny, strictNullChecks, exactOptionalPropertyTypes.
-It adds friction at the beginning.
+The setup adds a bit of friction in the first day.
 It removes friction permanently after that.
-The clients who've worked with us after a TypeScript-lax team notice the difference in delivery confidence immediately.
+Clients who come to us from teams that treated TypeScript as optional notice the difference immediately — not in the code itself, but in the confidence of every deployment.